 1983 – 2015

-From 1983 to 2015, the Recreational Equipment Company tried not to advertise it as a cooperative.
+From 1983 to 2015, the Recreational Equipment Company avoided advertising itself as a cooperative.
 Information about this was excluded from advertising materials and from the logo, which contained three capital letters: “R,” “E,” and “I.” To the left of the abbreviation was the silhouette of a Christmas tree, consisting of four triangles of different sizes superimposed on each other.
 A zigzag strip was drawn from above, imitating the outlines of mountain peaks on the horizon.
 The designers made all the elements black and used white for the background to achieve contrast.

 2015 – today

 After a redesign in October 2015, the REI logo featured the word “co-op.”
 That is, the company, for the first time in a long time, decided to remind people that it is a consumer cooperative.
-The new word is placed directly under the abbreviation, which has changed: the developers have increased the internal clearance of the letter “R” and rounded some corners.
-They also corrected the zigzag and made ascending lines narrow from the bottom.
+The new word is placed directly under the changed abbreviation: the developers have increased the internal clearance of the letter “R” and rounded some corners.
+They also corrected the zigzag and made the ascending lines narrow from the bottom.
 The Christmas tree has also become asymmetrical: the lower part is cut off on the left side.

 Font and Colors

 The abstract image of the forest and mountains hints at REI’s main field of activity: the sale of goods for active recreation.
-Since climbers created this company, which was intended for the same climbers, mountain peaks are an important part of its identity.
+Since climbers founded this company, mountain peaks have been an important part of its identity.
 Even the expansion of the assortment to attract new customers in the form of surfers, kayakers, runners, and other athletes did not affect the symbolism.

 A custom geometric sans-serif typeface was created for the company name, featuring bold, substantial characters with slightly softened forms.
 The letters have pronounced outlines and a solid structure, while the rounded elements lend the inscription a friendly and approachable appearance.

 The “co-op” line is styled differently: the letters are wider and lower, with a small diamond replacing the hyphen to visually separate the syllables.
 The characters are geometrically stretched, approaching square proportions, which gives the text a sense of stability and visual balance.
-A similar aesthetic appears in typefaces like Radio Space Bold and DBXLNightfever UltraWide, though the letterforms in the REI logo are more individualized and distinctive.
+A similar aesthetic is evident in typefaces like Radio Space Bold and DBXLNightfever UltraWide, though the letterforms in the REI logo are more distinctive.

 The brand’s color scheme is classic and subdued: black lettering and graphics create a strong contrast, reinforcing the minimalist design.
 This restrained palette has remained consistent since the earliest versions of the emblem.